REQUESTING CHANGES TO YOUR PROPERTY

 We have 2 fire pits at our park, one by the tent area and one closer to the river.
 When building a fire take into consideration the wind speed and safety for all.
 Park closes at 10:00 so remember to show respect to neighbors who live close to the park and other campers.

 When trimming your oak trees, a scar must be painted within an hour of the cut.
 Tar paint is the best paint to use.
 Please help us keep our property values, we don’t want OAK WILT to destroy our beautiful community.
-Thanks
+Thank

 Please contact me (text or call 210-865-1454) if you own the following park cards so I can update the system: